-The second and third years are occupied in preparation for four core papers (five for those beginning the degree in 2021) and three option papers of the Final Honour School (FHS), plus the writing of a 15,000-word dissertation on a subject approved by the Standing Committee.
+The second and third years are occupied in preparation for five core papers and three option papers of the Final Honour School (FHS), plus the writing of a 15,000-word dissertation on a subject approved by the Standing Committee.

 Students choose three option subjects, either anthropological or archaeological, to study in their second and third years.
-Together with the core papers these are examined in Trinity Term of the third year for those who came up to Oxford in 2019 or 2020.
-For students coming up in October 2021 the second-year option and the new Fieldwork and Methods paper (see below) will be examined during the second year of the degree.
+Together with the core papers these are examined in Trinity Term of the third year for those starting the degree in October 2020.
+For students starting the degree in October 2021 onwards, the second-year option and the new Fieldwork and Methods paper (see below) will be examined during the second year of the degree through the submission of a fieldwork portfolio (FHS 5) and 5,000 word essay (2nd year option).